ffund/intro-ml-tss21/slides/3-bias-variance-tradeoff.md

 * Fix a data problem
 * Get more data
 * Change the model (i.e. the function that maps input data to target variable) by:
-  * Making it more flexible using hyperparameters
+  * Making it more flexible
-  * Making it less flexible using hyperparameters
+  * Making it less flexible
   * Completely changing its form
 * Change the feature representation of the data
 * Change the training algorithm used to fit the model